medialab/minet/docs/cli.md

 optional arguments:
-  -h, --help                                      show this help message and exit -o OUTPUT, --output OUTPUT                      Path to the output joined file.
-By default, the join will be printed to stdout.
+  -h, --help                                      show this help message and exit -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.
   -p MATCH_COLUMN_PREFIX, --match-column-prefix MATCH_COLUMN_PREFIX
                                                   Optional prefix to add to the first file's column names to avoid conflicts.
   -s SELECT, --select SELECT                      Columns from the first file to keep, separated by comma.